eth-p/docker-distro/guide/03-multiuser.md

 1
 ```

-If the PID is 1, we can `exec /sbin/init` to start running our distro:
+If the PID is 1, we can `exec /sbin/init` to replace our running shell with the init daemon:

 ```bash
 exec /sbin/init